 We arm ourselves with affirmations in hopes that they kill the insecurity, that they pierce deep, but insecurity is bullet proof.
 We can tell our daughters every day that they are beautiful, worthy, and enough, but ultimately these words are not the solution for which our souls long, because even beautiful girls with kind and intentional parents know how to hate themselves.

 A verse often prescribed for insecurity is Psalm 139:14: “I praise you for I am fearfully and wonderfully made.”
 We scribble it on birth announcements and cards of encouragement, and Christian high schoolers are notorious for proclaiming it beneath a carefully edited selfie on Instagram.
-But sometimes in favor of its Twitter-friendly succinctness, I think we overlook the weightiness of the statement; a statement that begins with three powerhouse words: “I praise you.”
+But, as I learned from Jen Wilkin’s examining of the passage in her book None Like Him, we sometimes favor Twitter-friendly succinctness instead of the full weight of the statement; a statement that begins with three powerhouse words: “I praise you.”

 Our “fearfully-and-wonderfully-made”-ness is cause for praise, certainly, but praise for whom exactly?
 Ourselves?
 Of course not.
 We made Bs in high school biology, but God invented the whole thing.
 We can barely cook without a recipe, and yet God created us from scratch with zero ingredients.
 When we look in the mirror, our reflection is cause enough for us to hit our knees in genuine, grateful praise to the Creator.
 An opportunity to shout, “Look what God has done!”
 Praise that The Great High King who measures the oceans in the hollow of his hand (Isaiah 40:12) would form us with those same careful hands, attentive to every detail.